Mogoatlhe/shopping-cart/README.md

 - homepage image: https://unsplash.com/photos/AZTpFmYBzzs
 - favicon image: https://www.californian.co.za/wp-content/uploads/2020/11/A80-LEATHER-ALL-STAR-132173C-WHITE1.png
-- product images: https://superbalist.com/brands/converse/men/shoes, all the product information is fetched the preceding link and can be bought there.
+- product images: https://superbalist.com/brands/converse/men/shoes, all the product information is fetched from the preceding link and can be bought there.